Martine Hansen

-Martine Hansen (born 10 December 1965) is a Luxembourgish agricultural economist and politician of the Christian Social People's Party who serves as Minister of Agriculture, Food and Viticulture and Minister for Consumer Protection in the Frieden-Bettel Government since November 2023.
+Martine Hansen (born 10 December 1965) is a Luxembourgish agricultural economist and politician of the Christian Social People's Party (CSV) who serves in the Frieden-Bettel Government as Minister of Agriculture, Food and Viticulture and Minister for Consumer Protection since November 2023, and as Minister of Sport since December 2025.
 She was a member of the Chamber of Deputies (2013–2023) and served as Minister for Higher Education and Research from April to December 2013 in the Juncker–Asselborn II Government.

 Early life

 Hansen was born on 10 December 1965 in Wiltz and grew up as the daughter of a farmer in Tarchamps.
 She completed her secondary school studies at the Lycée classique de Diekirch and studied Agricultural Sciences at the University of Hohenheim, specializing in Agricultural Economics and Social Sciences.
 From 1993 to 2006, Hansen worked as a teacher at the Lycée Technique Agricole (LTA), an agricultural high school in Gilsdorf.
 After a two-year correspondence course in school management at the Technical University of Kaiserslautern, Hansen obtained another master's degree.
 In 2006, she became the LTA's first female headmaster, a position she held until her appointment as Minister of Higher Education in April 2013.
 As headmaster, she was known for submitting whole classes of high school students to drug tests without the knowledge of their parents.